Last revised: November 19, 2020

 In 2014 I sought to navigate a faithful sense of urgency with the sermon “Reviving an Urgency for Readiness.”
 Next week (Proper 28A) is another parable with a sense of urgency, and I preached a sermon with a similar message in 2011 (after leading a study of Rob Bell’s Love Wins and receiving resistance), “A Grace-Filled Sense of Urgency.”

 The 2014 sermon uses Bonhoeffer’s 1930s context as an illustration.
 He found the “cheap grace” of his native Lutheranism to be falling short in the active discipleship needed to resist the rise of Nazism.
-In 2017 we face the rise of authoritarianism in many nations of the world and a President in the United States who is friendlier with authoritarian leaders (Putin, Erdogan, Duterte, Xi, et al.) than with democratic leaders.
-None of these has yet become the next Hitler, but the point is one of them may do so if we lack urgency as disciples to stand against them.
+In 2017 and 2020 we face the rise of authoritarianism in many nations of the world and a President in the United States who is friendlier with authoritarian leaders (Putin, Erdogan, Duterte, Xi, et al.) than with democratic leaders.
+None of these has yet become the next Hitler, but the point is that one of them may do so if we lack urgency as disciples to stand against them.

 It’s important to be clear that raising the specter of Hitler here is not to interject an argument about whether nonviolent resistance would have worked against Hitler.
 The point is not about nonviolence against someone like Hitler once they are firmly ensconced in power.
 The point, especially with regard to someone like Donald Trump, is to make sure they don’t have the opportunity to turn into the next Hitler.
 The time to repent and listen to someone like Bonhoeffer was in the early 1930s, before Hitler became cemented in power.
 If enough disciples of Jesus in Germany had lived with costly grace, Hitler might not have ever reached a no-return point in gaining power.
 But they had fallen asleep and let their lamps run out on the oil of cheap grace.
 I believe this parable calls us to wise and active discipleship before we end up left out in the dark once again.
 Trump is not yet the next Hitler, and perhaps will never be fully inclined to be.
 But he shows dangerous sociopathic tendencies and a love for authoritarianism.
 What is needed is enough wise disciples to keep enough oil in their lamps of resistance.
 The oil of Christ’s salvation is for the here-and-now, not the then-and-there of afterlife.